Other Countries in Asia

 Another U.S. stem cell company that has teamed up with a Korean company is Advanced Cell Technology (ACT).
 In 2008, ACT joined with CHA Biotech to form a joint venture aimed at developing ACT’s hESC-based hemangioblast (HG) platform for the treatment of blood and cardiovascular diseases.

 On July 21, the companies announced that their venture, Stem Cell & Regenerative Medicine International (SCRMI), exclusively licensed the rights to the HG program to ACT for the U.S. and Canada and to CHA Biotech for Korea and Japan.

 “The partnership itself had research scientists working on trying to get things ready for starting human trials.
-ACT has hired substantially all the scientists that were working on the joint venture”—10 SCRMI employees in all, Gary Rabin, ACT’s interim chairman and CEO, told GEN.
+And the way the deal works, ACT has hired substantially all the scientists that were working in the joint venture”—10 SCRMI employees in all, Gary Rabin, ACT’s interim chairman and CEO, told GEN.

 Rabin said the first IND will be filed for using the HG platform to generate renewable sources of transfusable blood platelets.
 The platelets could unlock a significant opportunity for ACT, namely in the military wound-care market.

 Last year, Robert Lanza, M.D., ACT’s CSO, and Kwang-Soo Kim, Ph.D., of Harvard University’s McLean Hospital and the CHA Stem Cell Institute, won a $1.9 million NIH director’s opportunity award to explore the potential of induced pluripotent stem cells (iPSCs) as a source of universal red blood cells and platelets for transfusion.